FOREX-Sterling slides to 3-month lows on 'hard Brexit' fears

 * ECB expected to hold pat later this week

-TOKYO/SYDNEY, Jan 16 (Reuters) - Sterling wallowed at three-month lows in Asian trade on Monday after media reports that the British government is prepared to make a "hard" exit from the European Union rekindled investors' fears about the impact of the impending move.
+TOKYO/SYDNEY, Jan 16 (Reuters) - Sterling dived to three-month lows in thin Asian trade early on Monday, after media reports that the British government is prepared to make a "hard" exit from the European Union rekindled investors' fears about the impact of the impending move.

 Sterling stole the spotlight from the dollar, which has come under pressure in recent sessions as investors pondered what to expect from U.S. President-elect Donald Trump's economic policies after he takes office on Friday.

-The pound sank as low as $1.1983 in thin early trade, depths not seen since the flash crash of early October.
-It last stood at $1.2032, down 1.2 percent on the day.
+The pound sank as low as $1.1983, depths not seen since the flash crash of early October.
+It last stood at $1.2038, down 1.1 percent on the day.

 Dealers said the market was reacting in part to a report in The Sunday Times newspaper that British Prime Minister Theresa May will this week signal plans for a "hard Brexit" by saying she's willing to quit the European Union's single market to regain control of Britain's borders.